Credit Plainly

 Can Credit Plainly file a dispute for me?

-No. We publish education only.
-You submit disputes directly with Equifax and other consumer reporting agencies following their official instructions.
+No. Credit Plainly is educational only.
+You submit disputes directly with Equifax and other consumer reporting agencies using their official channels.

-That depends on your situation and what official instructions allow.
-Mail can help when you want a paper trail; phone may suit simple clarifications.
-Always confirm current options on Equifax’s site and CFPB materials.
+That depends on your situation and what Equifax and CFPB materials describe as available today.
+Mail can create a paper trail; phone may suit simple clarifications.
+Confirm current options on official pages in Sources before you act.

 Sources